benson338/Git-Cheat-Sheet/README.md

 > The git remote command lets you create, view, and delete connections to other repositories.
 Remote connections are more like bookmarks rather than direct links into other repositories

+> `remote` in Git is a common repository that all team members use to exchange their changes.
+In most cases, such a remote repository is stored on a code hosting service like GitHub or on an internal server

 `git remote add [alias] [url]`

 > add a git URL as an alias